Family Planning: Methods, Procedure, Cost and Side Effects

 The results of permanent contraception procedures like tubal ligation and vasectomy are more or less permanent.
 Hormonal birth control pills help a person to avoid pregnancy and thus aids in family planning for a specific period of time.
 But the results are not permanent.
 IUDs and vaginal implants also help to prevent pregnancy for a period ranging between 3-5 years and hence their results are also not permanent.

 There are no such alternative methods for family planning.
-Educating people about family planning and making them aware of the ill-effects of unwanted child birth is one important method.
-Use of diaphragm and spermicide helps to deal with this problem of unwanted pregnancies.
+Educating people about family planning and making them aware of the ill effects of unwanted childbirth is one important method.
+The use of diaphragm and spermicide helps to deal with this problem of unwanted pregnancies.
 Abstinence is a method that can assure 100 % results but it is not a viable option.

 Summary: Natural Family Planning is also referred to as fertility awareness.
 It is a way of natural contraception, which involves the exact calculation of the fertile window during the menstrual cycle so as to achieve successful birth-control measures.
 It involves the use of condoms, diaphragms, or caps during intercourse to avoid any chances of pregnancy.
 Being 99 percent effective if implemented in the right way, it has no side effects.